MicrosoftDocs/visualstudio-docs/docs/debugger/debug-multithreaded-applications-in-visual-studio.md

 Visual Studio provides different tools for use in debugging multithreaded apps.

 - For threads, the primary tools for debugging threads are the **Threads** window, thread markers in source windows, **Parallel Stacks** window, **Parallel Watch** window, and the **Debug Location** toolbar.
-To get started, see [Get started debugging a multithreaded application](../debugger/how-to-use-the-threads-window.md) and [Using the Parallel Stacks window](../debugger/using-the-parallel-stacks-window.md).
+To get started, see [Get started debugging a multithreaded application](../debugger/get-started-debugging-multithreaded-applications.md) and [Walkthrough: Debug using the Threads Window](../debugger/how-to-use-the-threads-window.md).

 - For code that uses the [Task Parallel Library (TPL)](http://msdn.microsoft.com/Library/b8f99f43-9104-45fd-9bff-385a20488a23) or the [Concurrency Runtime](/cpp/parallel/concrt/concurrency-runtime/), the primary tools for debugging multithreaded applications are the **Parallel Stacks** window, the **Parallel Watch** window, and the **Tasks** window (the **Tasks** window also supports JavaScript).
 To get started, see [Walkthrough: Debugging a Parallel Application](../debugger/walkthrough-debugging-a-parallel-application.md) and [Walkthrough: Debugging a C++ AMP Application](http://msdn.microsoft.com/Library/40e92ecc-f6ba-411c-960c-b3047b854fb5).